|

 SWCPC 81

-motor car, locomotive, switching engine, passenger coach, box car, bridge, culvert, and
+electric motor car, locomotive, switching engine, passenger coach, box car,

 Quanah Parker